ETIMC/Report/typst/sections/Sprint 4.typ

 )

 == Testing <sec:test4>
-The fourth round of user testing consisted of observing how participants interacted with a functional assembled Controller (@fig:sprint4TestSetup).
+The fourth round of user testing consisted of observing how participants interacted with a functional assembled Controller (@fig:sprint4TestSetup). this Controller was wired opposed to using WiFi, to omit the latency problem.
 However, as previously discussed in @potsprint4, issues with the multiplexer prevented the potentiometers and the automatic NFC reader sensor from working correctly.
 To make the NFC reader work, one of the interactive buttons was reconfigured to manually activate it.
 The potentiometers were disabled.
 The test was conducted at Rosengårdskolen @rosengardskolen_velkommen_nodate and involved four individual participants from the 5th grade.
 Each session lasted approximately seven minutes.
 A/B testing, think-aloud methodology, and unstructured interviews were employed.

 #subpar.grid(